vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ![IMAGE](/images/spf-dkim-dmarc-explanation/dmarc-visual.png)

+> **IMPORTANT**: DMARC does not directly block or allow mail, it depends on how the receiving server is configured to handle messages that fail DMARC (SPF and/or DKIM alignment validation).

 ### Implementation of DMARC
 Before enforcing a DMARC policy, it’s important to understand how often DMARC checks might fail for your domain.
 Jumping straight to a reject policy without visibility can cause legitimate email to be blocked.